 There were many tropical plants like bromeliads, anthuriums, orchids and so much more.
 I have inserted a few photos which might give one an idea of some of the colorful displays that can be enjoyed in this Hilo garden spot.

-Once again back on our tour van we headed north of Hilo.
-The next point of interest where we were allowed to disembark and walk was the area around Rainbow Falls.
+Heading north of Hilo the next point of interest where we were allowed to disembark and walk was the area around Rainbow Falls.

-As one can see from the photos I took, vines grow in abundance and use trees for support.
-Long aerial roots hang down and this made me remember the old Tarzan movies of my youth where slightly thicker roots were used by Tarzan to swing from tree to tree. ( I do realize that the setting was different...but there is no accounting for memories!
-Ha! )
+As one can see from the photos I took vines grow in abundance and use trees for support.
+Long aerial roots hang down and this made me remember the old Tarzan movies of my youth where slightly thicker roots were used by Tarzan to swing from tree to tree.
+I do realize that the setting was different but there is no accounting for memories.
+(Smile)